Northern Lights Photography Tutorial For Incredible Photos

 - Be prepared to spend most of the night waiting for that perfect shot

-- Different types of display tend to happen as part of a recognisable pattern across the course of a night’s viewing
+- Different types of display tend to happen as part of a recognizable pattern across the course of a night’s viewing

-- The optimum time frame is recognised by Aurora experts as occurring between 10pm and 3am
+- The optimum time frame is recognized by Aurora experts as occurring between 10pm and 3am

 - Don’t be tempted to use a location that you haven’t visited and explored thoroughly during daylight hours; this is neither safe nor productive.